lmielke/joringels/Readme.md

 # Joringels manages your rest api calls (RPC calls) to connected machines.
 This is a test push to github.
 The package is not yet been released, so be patient :).

+Joringels is a light weight remote function call (RPC) package.
+It uses REST data (json string) to transmit kwargs to a target server machine.
+The target machine then uses the kwargs to perform a function call.
+The result is then send back to the calling machine.

+NOTE: Joringels does not serialize python objects.
+For that you might look for more complex packages like Pyro4.

 ## up next
 Topics to be implemented:
 - Readme.md changes